bsiever/microbit-pxt-blehid/README.md

 This extension allows the micro:bit V2 to act like a [Human Interface Devices](https://en.wikipedia.org/wiki/Human_interface_device) (HID) over Bluetooth.
 It currently supports services for [Keyboard](#keyboard), [Mouse](#mouse), [Media Keys](#media-keys) (play, pause, volume up, etc.), a [Gamepad](#gamepad), and an [Absolute Mouse](absolute-mouse) (puts the mouse at a specific position on the screen).

-See (Cool Ideas and Challenges)[#cool-ideas-and-challenges] for some examples of how this extension can be used.
+See [Cool Ideas and Challenges](#cool-ideas-and-challenges) for some examples of how this extension can be used.

 Not all services are supported on all devices or operating systems.
 Operating systems with some support are: